Homotopy theory with bornological coarse spaces: Merging coarse and uniform structures

-Note that we allow that different components of $X$ have finite or infinite distances.
+Note that we allow that different components of $X$ have finite or infinite distances, i.e., our metrics are actually quasi-metrics.

-\begin{ex} An example of a good a metric is the path-metric induced from the euclidean metric on the simplices.
-In this case we can take $C_{n}=1$ for all $n\in \nat$ and the components have infinite distance from each other.
+\begin{ex} An example of a good metric on a simplicial complex is the path-metric induced from the spherical metrics on the simplices.
+In this case we can take $C_{n}=1$ for all $n$ in $\nat$ and the components have infinite distance from each other (see Wright \cite[Appendix]{nw1}).

-The path-metric induced from the spherical metric (see Wright \cite[Appendix]{nw1}) on the simplices is also good.
-In this case the family of constants in Condition \ref{fjwefwefewlfeioo} of Definition~\ref{fwoiefjeoiwfefewf} necessarily satisfies $\lim_{n\to \infty}C_{n}=\infty$.
+In the case of finite-dimensional simplicial complexes we can also start with the {E}uclidean or the $\ell^{1}$-metric to generated a good path metric. \hB \end{ex}